– Robin (Richard Grayson), who read a lot of ERB.

 A naïve, innocent strongman.

-Once raised to fury he seems hard to stop, but calming him down is more feasible than it looks.
+Once raised to fury he seems hard to stop, but calming him down is easier than it looks.

 “Bad-Man mean to me again !
 This time I get you !”